FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 RevOpsRevenue OperationsOperations

+This acronym table is the one-screen index for the full SaaS metrics glossary above.
 For expanded definitions of every acronym with usage notes, see the full SaaS acronyms cheat sheet.

-Metrics That Connect: What to Track Together
+SaaS Metrics That Connect: What to Track Together

-• MRR + Churn Rate — MRR tells you the size of the bucket; churn tells you the size of the hole.
+• MRR + Churn Rate.
+MRR tells you the size of the bucket; churn tells you the size of the hole.
 Track both or you are guessing.

-• NRR + Cohort Analysis — NRR gives you the blended average; cohorts tell you if the trend is improving or degrading.
+• NRR + Cohort Analysis.
+NRR gives you the blended average; cohorts tell you if the trend is improving or degrading.

-• Burn Rate + Runway — Burn rate without runway is an expense report.
+• Burn Rate + Runway.
+Burn rate without runway is an expense report.
 Together, they are a countdown.

-• ARPU + Gross Margin — ARPU tells you what you charge; gross margin tells you what you keep.
+• ARPU + Gross Margin.
+ARPU tells you what you charge; gross margin tells you what you keep.
 A high ARPU with a low margin means your infrastructure costs are out of control.

 FAQ

-What is the most important SaaS metric?
+What is the most important of all the SaaS metrics?

 How many SaaS metrics should a founder track?

 For bootstrapped SaaS, NRR above 95% is solid and above 105% is strong.
 Enterprise SaaS companies with seat-based expansion often report NRR between 110% and 130% (OpenView, 2024).
 Below 85% signals a product-market fit or pricing problem.
+Among retention-flavored SaaS metrics, NRR is the one that earliest forecasts compounding.

-How do I calculate my SaaS runway?
+How do I calculate SaaS runway from my SaaS metrics?

 Free Tool